 2004 Nebenbei (By the Way), Gastraum 4x Hamburg

 2010 On the Road, Cap San Diego, Hamburg

-2009 Hommage à Irving Penn, Galerie Hiltawsky, Berlin
+2009 Hommage to Irving Penn, Galerie Hiltawsky, Berlin

 2005 Wangenrot (Blush), Kunsthaus Hamburg

-2003 Cong Thai, My parents, Klaus Engelhorn Wien
+2003 Thai Cong, My Parents, Klaus Engelhorn Wien

 My name is Philipp Rathmer.
 For more than 25 years, I have been a portrait and lifestyle photographer.
 For my clients, I realize photo shoots around the globe.
 On my journeys, I do of course always create exciting photos for my portfolio or my own exhibits.
 No matter where I travel, the camera is always at my side.